shaunm99/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 In the next 10 minutes, you will learn how to set up a new development machine for NServiceBus and create your very first messaging endpoint.

-## Prerequisites

-There are a few things we need in order to build a solution with the latest version of NServiceBus.
+## What do I need to get started?

+NServiceBus has very few prerequisites.
+It's very easy to get started.

-* This course uses Visual Studio 2015 and .NET Framework 4.6.1, although [NServiceBus only requires .NET Framework 4.5.2](/nservicebus/operations/dotnet-framework-version-requirements.md).
+Although [NServiceBus only requires .NET Framework 4.5.2](/nservicebus/operations/dotnet-framework-version-requirements.md), this course uses Visual Studio 2015 and .NET Framework 4.6.1, which includes some useful async-related APIs.

-* NServiceBus requires queuing infrastructure (a [transport](/nservicebus/transports/)) to move messages around.
-This course uses Microsoft Message Queuing (MSMQ).
-The [Particular Platform Installer](/platform/installer/) will install MSMQ and its dependencies for you.
-[Download and run the Platform Installer](/platform/installer/) to get started, or [follow these instructions to configure MSMQ manually](/nservicebus/msmq/#nservicebus-configuration).
+NServiceBus needs queuing infrastructure (a [transport](/nservicebus/transports/)) to move messages around.
+For this course we'll just use the [SQL Server Transport](/nservicebus/sqlserver/) since you probably already have access to a SQL database anyway.
+If not, you can download and install [SQL Server Express](http://downloadsqlserverexpress.com/) on your local machine.

+On your database server, create a database named **NServiceBusAcademy**, which we'll use throughout the exercises.

 ## Exercise